Chokchai-Fa/banking-go/README.md

 2. sqlc: For generate golang CRUD query code from sql -> https://github.com/kyleconroy/sqlc

-As for command usage -> you can see at Makefile
+As for command usage -> You can see at Make